Skip to content

 The buying and selling date is very important because they determine whether the gain is short-term (held for less than 12 months) or long-term (held for more than a year).

 Capital Gains Tax (CGT) is often confusing, particularly when it involves the sale of stocks, shares, and cryptocurrencies.
-Let’s simplify how the IRS taxes these transactions, excluding property.
+This topic explores how capital gains on the sale of shares are treated in the UAE.

 What is the difference between short-term vs. long-term gains?